Pintar-Community/help.stg.pintar.co.id/contents/docs/enterprise/en/admin-dashboard.md

 ![](/img/enterprise-admin-dashboard-3.png)

-The central section displays a "Completion Rate" metric, categorized into:
+The central section displays a "**Completion Rate**" metric, categorized into:

 1. Assigned Courses	: Courses that are compulsory for users.
 2. General Courses	: Elective courses that users may or may not choose to complete.